2023 Most Popular Other Physical Science Bachelor's Degree Schools in the Great Lakes Region

 The colleges and universities below are the most popular for physical sciences (other) majors pursuing a bachelor's degree.

-Our 2023 rankings named Wayne State University the most popular school in the Great Lakes Region for physical sciences (other) students working on their bachelor’s degree.
-Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.
+Our analysis found Wayne State University to be the most popular school for physical sciences (other) students who want to pursue a bachelor’s degree in the Great Lakes Region .
+Located in the large city of Detroit, Wayne State is a public school with a fairly large student population.

 Of the 9 students majoring in physical sciences (other) at Wayne State, 44% are male and 56% are female.

-The in-demand bachelor’s degree programs at Xavier University helped the school earn the #2 place on this year’s ranking of the most popular physical sciences (other) schools in the Great Lakes Region .
-Located in the large city of Cincinnati, Xavier is a private not-for-profit college with a medium-sized student population.
+You’ll be in good company if you decide to attend Xavier University.
+It ranked #2 on our 2023 Most Popular Other Physical Science Bachelor’s Degree Schools in the Great Lakes Region list.
+Located in the city of Cincinnati, Xavier is a private not-for-profit college with a medium-sized student population.

 About 33% of the students majoring in physical sciences (other) at the school are women while 67% are male.